 Jonathan Meyer holds degrees from Calvin College, Yale University, and the University of Kentucky, where he took part in the active Latin program at the Institute for Latin Studies.
 He is primarily interested in Latin of the Renaissance to the modern period.
 He was a regular member at the American School of Classical Studies in Athens, Greece, and a fellow at the Ludwig Boltzmann Institute for Neo-Latin Studies in Innsbruck, Austria.
 He also studied under Reginald Foster.
 Since 2014 he has been an instructor for Living Latin in Rome and has taught occasional courses for Telepaideia.
 He is currently the primary instructor for Paideia's Rome fellowship.

 Before joining the Paideia Institute, Marco Romani Mistretta received a PhD in Classical Philology from Harvard University.
-At Paideia, his main duties include managing Aequora and the Legion Project, developing curricular materials, and co-supervising the Institute’s Summer Humanities Internship.
+At Paideia, his main duties include managing Aequora and the Legion Project, overseeing the Paideia Institute Press, and supervising the Summer Humanities Internship.
 As a classicist, he has taught a number of courses on ancient languages, literature, and philosophy.
 He has also published research articles on science and technology in the ancient world, as well as on the history of Classical scholarship in modern Europe.

 Clare graduated in 2018 from Grinnell College, where she studied Classics and Linguistics.
 Her most substantial research in undergrad was on representations of violence against non-Roman women on the Column of Marcus Aurelius.
 Clare is a recent alumna of both Living Latin in Rome (2018) and Living Greek in Greece (2018).